Discover fees information about government subsidised places for your vocational education program.

 The fee invoiced may vary between semesters as the enrolment requirements in vocational education programs may vary between semesters.

-A student commences C6161 Advanced Diploma of Building Design (Architectural), for which they’ve been offered a government-subsidised place.
+A student commences an advanced diploma, for which they’ve been offered a government-subsidised place.
 They would like to calculate the cost of one of their courses.

 A student commences C4382 Certificate IV in Design, for which they’ve been offered a government-subsidised place.
-They enrol in 5 courses.
+They enrol in five courses.

 A student commences C4389 Certificate IV in Custom-made Footwear, for which they’ve been offered a government-subsidised place.
 This student is also entitled to a fee concession.
 They enrol in three courses.